-Fixing screws
+Fixing Kit

 Four fixing screws are provided with the product for mounting of the AIS transceiver.
-Please refer to section Section 3.2 for details of how to mount the AIS transceiver.
+Please refer to section 3.2 for details of how to mount the AIS transceiver.
+Also provided are a M5 nut and shake proof washer to be used for the Earthing point stud.

-Two additional security head fixing screws are provided for the anti-tamper plate.
+Two additional security head screws are provided for fixing the anti-tamper plate.